jump-dev/JuMP.jl/docs/src/style.md

 for maximum readability (examples are given in the [Line breaks](@ref) section), but don't treat this as a hard rule.

+We make exceptions for
+ - URLs
+ - pathnames

 #### Line breaks

 The "readability" of a line is subjective.
 In this section we give suggestions